 Is Athens Safe for Solo Female Travel?

 Athens is generally considered safe for solo female travelers!
-I have first-hand experience in the city, and I never worry about my safety.
-You can look on crime sites and see for yourself that violent crime is extremely low.
+I have first-hand experience in the city, and I never worry about my physical safety.

 However, as with any destination, it is important to remain aware of your surroundings and take necessary precautions.